gottacatchenall/ms_data_schema_macroecology/manuscript.md

 simpler synthesis of macroecological data than existing tools, and is primed to become a vitally needed open-standard for ecological data.

-# Box: Case Studies of Open Standards
+# Lessons from Bioinformatics

 Other scientific disciplines have benefited from open standards for data representation [@Woolley2020BioMar].

-## Case Study One: Bioinformatics
+Bioinformatics faced similar challenges in standardizing data.

+Sequence data collected from different machines, with different methodologies to be synthesized

-Start with the most familiar example to ecologists.
-Bioinformatics faces similar challenges in standardizing data.
-The `.FASTA` format for representing genomic sequences, a standard maintained by NCBI, enables sequence data collected by different people, from different machines, with different methodologies to be synthesized.
-The integration with NCBI's standardized taxonomy identifiers further enables `FASTA` files to reference metadata about each sequence.
+The `.FASTA` format for representing genomic sequences, a standard maintained by NCBI, enables integration with NCBI's standardized taxonomy identifiers further enables `FASTA` files to reference metadata about each sequence.

-## Case Study Two: Computer Networking

-The development of hypertext transfer protocol (HTTP) provided a standard that enabled different computer users, using different internet browsers and hardware from different companies, to all parse and send content over the same internet.

-## Case Study Three: Astronomy

-Flexible Image Transport Systems (`.FITS`) is a data standard in astronomy that has proven successful in developing a culture of open data.
-Every time the instrument is turned on, it can report data to a public repository in the specified format, detaching the collection and analysis of data done by an individual from the process of making that information publicly available.

-The message here is automation (in situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent dimensionality reduction and composition of different remotely collected data.
+The message here is automation (in-situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent dimensionality reduction and composition of different remotely collected data.

 # Toward an open standard for ecological data: _EcoJulia_